johnno1962/siteify/README.md

 ## siteify - Build a hyperlinked Web Site from project's Swift sources.

-siteify is a Swift executable that uses SourceKit to create a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
+Created as a means of testing SourceKit, siteify is a Swift script that creates a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
 Links over symbol references take you to their definition and clicking on a link on the definition will list the places the symbol is referenced.

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)